Mercury-HPC/Mercury-HPC.github.io/documentation.md

 {% endhighlight %}

 To connect to a target and start sending RPCs, one must first get the address of the target.
-The most convenient way (can also be manually passed if the address is fixed) of doing it is to first call on the target:
+The most convenient way (it can also be manually passed if the address is fixed) of doing it is to first call on the target:

 {% highlight C %}
 na_return_t NA_Addr_self(na_class_t *na_class, na_addr_t *addr);
 {% endhighlight %}

-Convert that address to a string using:
+And then convert that address to a string using:

 {% highlight C %}
 na_return_t NA_Addr_to_string(na_class_t *na_class, char *buf, na_size_t buf_size, na_addr_t addr);
 {% endhighlight %}

-And communicate it to other processes (e.g., using a file), which can then look it up using:
+The string can then be communicated to other processes (e.g., using a file), which can then look up the target using:

 {% highlight C %}
 na_return_t NA_Addr_lookup_wait(na_class_t *na_class, const char *name, na_addr_t *addr);
 {% endhighlight %}

-Or the non-blocking callback version:
+Or the non-blocking callback version (`NA_Progress()` and `NA_Trigger()` need to be called in this case and the resulting address can be retrieved when the user callback is executed):

 {% highlight C %}
+typedef na_return_t (*na_cb_t)(const struct na_cb_info *callback_info);

 na_return_t NA_Addr_lookup(na_class_t *na_class, na_context_t *context, na_cb_t callback, void *arg, const char *name, na_op_id_t *op_id);
 {% endhighlight %}